thinker010/Discord-raspberry-pi-startup-notifier/README.md

 # Requirements

+**Basic knowledge of :**
+  1. python in linux.
+  2. terminal in linux.
+  3. and python apps.

 1. Raspberry Pi with an Internet connection.
 2. python3: `sudo apt install python3`
 3. pip3: `sudo apt-get install python3-pip`